 Having experts who will steer you clear of failure is vital when it comes to optimizing and protecting your investments and assets.

-Surrounding yourself with individuals who have the focused knowledge on a specialized topic is priceless.
-In this post, I’ll lay out what a dream team looks like for our situation, and then I’ll ask you fine readers to chime in with whom you lean on for your Dream Team.
+Surrounding yourself with individuals who have focused knowledge on a specialized topic is priceless.
+In this post, I’ll lay out what a dream team looks like for our situation, and then I’ll ask you, fine readers, to chime in with whom you lean on for your Dream Team.

 I don’t agree with Gunderson that you should avoid the 401K altogether and go hog-wild into real estate.
-I also don’t agree with him on the necessity of Whole Life Insurance (stick with term!)
-He’s also big on stuffing 100 dollar bills under your mattress for when the Zombie Apocalypse strikes, essentially…
+I also don’t agree with him on the necessity of Whole Life Insurance (stick with Term Life policies) He’s also big on stuffing 100-dollar bills under your mattress for when the Zombie Apocalypse strikes, essentially…

 That aside, Gunderson’s book was a key thrust for us to fire up our real estate business.
 I took a two-year hiatus from 401K contributions to save up for down payments on rentals.